Solar for your home

 Get real answers about solar.
 Watch this informative video and start exploring your options today.

 Want to learn more from our SMUD experts?
-Find an upcoming “Solar for Your Home” seminar.
+Find an upcoming “Solar for Your Home” class.

 Frequently asked questions